 WSAAG provides a focus for people interested in astronomy to meet, do astronomy and have fun.
 Members come from all walks of life and have a diverse range of interests, some have telescopes and some don't.

 We don't mind if you own a push-to or a go-to telescope or if you don't own a telescope at all.
 You don't need to know the sky and you don't need to be a rocket scientist to join.

 All you need to join is anything ranging from an interest to a passion for astronomy.

-The club meets at the University of Western Sydney, Penrith Observatory on the 3rd Wednesday of each month at 7:30pm.
+The club meets at the Western Sydney University, Penrith Observatory on the 3rd Wednesday of each month at 7:30pm.

-Twice a month there is also dark sky observing at the Linden Observatory, in the Blue Mountains.
+Twice a month there is also dark sky observing for WSAAG members at the Linden observing site in the Blue Mountains.

 - Buying your first telescope or binoculars